 The Soviets are overwhelmingly more powerful than the rebel makeshift force.
 What could go wrong ?

 Before reaching the stronghold, there were a couple of obstacles – a large patch of clear (black) terrain in the middle of the map, and, further away, a line of forests in green with some “rough” terrain in grey.
 This was a problem according to Soviet military planners.

-Well, you see, the military planners had checked the history of warfare and produced a very useful and predictive combat result table :
+You see, military planners had checked the history of warfare and produced a very useful and predictive combat result table :

 So an infantry company of strength 15 attacking a militia company of strength 7 would start to check the 2:1 attack table, then consider that infantry has a +1 column shift advantage against militia, so move one row to the right and use the 3:1 table.
 After that, a die would give an outcome of the engagement.

 Terrain plays a critical role.
 Should a Soviet unit attack from clear terrain a militia in the forest, then the combat result table would be shifted 3 columns to the left.
 Tanks in clear terrain attacking anti-tanks in a forest would be at 6 columns to the left ; even overwhelming forces are likely to lose in that case.

 Note that terrain bonus does not care about offence or defence.
 Units in a forest attacking a unit in clear terrain ?
 Column shifted by 3.

 So to recap :

-This explains why the Soviet strategy was first to occupy all the isolated patches of land before the large clear terrain, then scout with a tank, see what is defending the forest, and attack with counters en masse.
+Based on this, my strategy is to occupy all the isolated patches of land before the large clear terrain, then scout with a tank, see what is defending, and attack with counters en masse.